ariary/sexonthebash/README.md

 Stealth shell input and output listeners.
 Differerent approach for keylogging with Shell.

-It provides 2 utilities which imitate the behaviour of a shell to capture input and output:
+It provides 2 utilities imitating a shell to capture input and output:
  - `sexonthebash`: capture output of **bash** commands
  - `shellonthebeach`: capture input and output of **/bin/sh** command (the same thing as `sexonthebash` with more vodka)